Battle of Aquae Sextiae: Background

 In 106 the Romans sent their largest army yet; the senior consul of 106, Quintus Servilius Caepio, was authorized to use eight legions in an effort to end the Germanic threat once and for all.
 While the Romans were busy getting their army together the Volcae Tectosages had quarrelled with their Germanic guests, and had asked them to leave the area.
 When Caepio arrived he only found the local tribes and they sensibly decided not to fight the newly arrived legions.
 Caepio's command was prorogued in 105 and a further six legions were raised in Rome by Gnaeus Mallius Maximus, one of the consuls of 105, he led them to reinforce Caepio who was near Arausio.
 Unfortunately for the Romans, Caepio who was a patrician and Mallius Maximus who was a 'new man' did not get along.
 Caepio refused to take orders from Mallius Maximus who as consul outranked him.
 All this led to a divided Roman force with the two armies so far apart they could not support each other when the fighting started.
 Meanwhile, the Germanic tribes had combined their forces.
 The Cimbri, at the Battle of Arausio, overwhelmed and overran Caepio's legions with massively overwhelming numbers.
 Caepio's routed men crashed into Mallius's troops, which led to both armies being pinned against the River Rhône and annihilated by the numerically dominant Cimbrian warriors.
 The battle was considered the greatest Roman defeat since the slaughter suffered at the battle of Cannae during the Punic Wars.

-In 104 BC, the Cimbri and the Teutones seemed to be heading for Italy.
-The Romans sent the senior consul of 104, Gaius Marius, a proven and capable general just returned in victory from the Jugurthine war, at the head of another large army.
+In 104 BC, the Cimbri and the Teutons seemed to be heading for Italy.
+The Romans sent the senior consul of 104, Gaius Marius, a proven and capable general just returned in victory from the Jugurthine War, at the head of another large army.
 The Germanic tribes never materialized, having marched west into Hispania, so Marius subdued the Volcae Tectosages capturing their king Copillus.
 Marius was tasked with rebuilding, effectively from scratch, the Gallic legions.
 Basing his army around a core of trained legionaries from the last year, Marius again secured exemption from the property requirements and with his newly-minted reputation for glorious and profitable victory, raised an army of some thirty thousand Romans and forty thousand Italian allies and auxiliaries.
 He established a base around the town of Aquae Sextiae and trained his men.

 In 103, Sulla, one of Marius's lieutenants, succeeded in persuading the Germanic Marsi tribe to become friends and allies of Rome; they detached themselves from the Germanic confederation and went back to Germania.
-In 102 BC the Teutones and Ambrones moved into Gallia Transalpina (the Roman province in the south of Gaul) while the Cimbri moved into Italy.
-Marius, as senior consul (consul prior), ordered his junior partner Quintus Lutatius Catulus (the consul posterior) to keep the Cimbri out of Italy, which Marius may have expected to have been little more than garrison duty – while he marched against the Teutones and Ambrones.
+In 102 BC the Teutons and Ambrones moved into Gallia Transalpina (the Roman province in the south of Gaul) while the Cimbri moved into Italy.
+Marius, as senior consul (consul prior), ordered his junior partner Quintus Lutatius Catulus (the consul posterior) to keep the Cimbri out of Italy, which Marius may have expected to have been little more than garrison duty – while he marched against the Teutons and Ambrones.